calpoly-csc473/part5/README.md

     - [RayTraceResults](src/RayTracer/RayTraceResults.hpp) stores the individual contributions (e.g. diffuse, specular, reflection, etc.) from a single ray trace.
       These are stored separately primarily for diagnostic purposes.
-    - [PixelContext](src/RayTracer/PixelContext.hpp) stores diagnostic information about every action involved in a single ray trace, for the purposes of implementing commands like `pixeltrace`.
+    - [PixelContext](src/RayTracer/PixelContext.hpp) stores diagnostic information about every action involved in a single ray trace, for the purposes of implementing commands like `printrays` and `pixeltrace`.
 - [`Scene/`](src/Scene/) contains the fundamental parts of a scene description.
   - [Scene](src/Scene/Scene.hpp) stores a list of objects, lights, and a camera with utilities for querying ray intersection.
   - [Camera](src/Scene/Camera.hpp) represents the scene camera and generates rays for a given pixel.